ccibeekeoc42/DataStructuresAlgorithm_Master/README.md

     Space: O(m*n)
     ```

-35. [**Max Palindromic Subsequence**] Given a  string `n`, write a function to return the length of the longest subsequence of the string that is also a palindrome.
+35. [**Length of Max Palindromic Subsequence**] Given a  string `s`, write a function to return the length of the longest subsequence of the string that is also a palindrome. (ignore consecutiveness)

     ```python
     def maxPalinSubsequence(s, memo={}):